phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 shout at you about a memory leak you just created.
 If you pass 1, you ask for what we called a "persistent" allocation, that is the engine will use a traditionnal C ``malloc()`` call and will not track the memory allocation in any way.

+.. note:: If you need more information about memory management, you may read the :doc:`dedicated chapter
+          <../../memory_management>`.

 Then, we display the string.
 We access the character array by using the ``ZSTR_VAL()`` macro. ``ZSTR_LEN()`` allows access to the length information. ``zend_string`` related macros all start with ``ZSTR_**()``, beware that is not the